 Scholarships & Financial Aid

 We believe that all Canadians should have access to technology jobs – they’re often the best careers out there.
 We offer a variety of scholarships and low-risk financial aid options to help kickstart your journey.
 Don’t know where to start?
-Book a meeting with a Success Consultant for a helping hand.
+Book a meeting with a Student Success Consultant.

 Pay What You Can Income Share Agreements

 Pay what you can, and as little as $1 upfront, to launch your development career.
 Students of Juno's Web Development Immersive Bootcamp can also opt to pay the full $12,000 tuition upfront.

 of your income is repaid for two years after graduation.
 Payments start when you land a job making at least $50K/year and are capped at $18,000.

 Income Share Agreements make our Web Development Immersive an accessible, risk-free investment for every Canadian.
 Our goal is to bring together a diverse group of students all comitted to making a career change – regardless of their background or financial circumstances.